IsmaelMartinez/logger-to-kibana/CONTRIBUTING.md

 I tried to make it as easy as possible.

+## Setting up your development environment

+You will need to have installed virtualenv and python 3.7

+Create then a local environment by using `make setup`.

+This will run:

+* setup-virtual-env: will create a virtualenv for you
+* setup-hooks: Will setup the pre-push hook (to easily integrate with bumpversion)
+* install-requirements: Will install the requirements

+Note, you can access those commands directly.

+Remember to activate your virtual environment by runnign `source .env/bin/activate`

+## Pushing a change

 Create a PR.
-Once the PR is approved, I will ask to change the version number in setup.py.
+If you have followed the previous steps, it will ask you what type fo change are you contributing.
+This will automatically generate a new version.

-Once that is done, I will merge.
-That will trigger a release.
+Once the PR is approved, the merge will trigger a release.

 Any questions, just drop me an email or write an issue.

 Thanks again and happy contributing!!